 Michael Culbertson

-Scientists conceptualize and measure ecological phenomena in ways that influence management practices and policy decisions.
-I am currently excited about regression to the mean (Eric W. Slesserev, Adrian G. Barnett), specification curve analysis (Uri Simohnson), challenges to current statistical analysis (Stephen T. Ziliak), measurement theory (David Houle), publication bias (John P. A. Ioannidis), criticisms of modern experimental design and evidentiary standards (Nancy Cartwright, Thomas D. Cook), abductive inquiry (Jaakko Hintikka), myth of objectivity (Ian I. Mitroff), and practical uncertainties like scale, timing, measurement error, technician error, cognitive bias, and how the types of questions posed relate to the defined metrics and analysis used in ecological research.
+Scientists conceptualize and measure ecological phenomena in ways that influence management practices, policy decisions, and economic understanding.
+I am currently excited about regression to the mean (Eric W. Slesserev, Adrian G. Barnett), specification curve analysis (Uri Simohnson), challenges to current statistical analysis (Stephen T. Ziliak), measurement theory (David Houle), publication bias (John P. A. Ioannidis), criticisms of modern experimental design and evidentiary standards (Nancy Cartwright), abductive inquiry (Jaakko Hintikka), myth of objectivity (Ian I. Mitroff), and practical uncertainties like scale, timing, measurement error, technician error, cognitive bias, and how the types of questions posed relate to the defined metrics and analysis used in ecological research.

 “When we assign a value to something in the forest, we are beginning to adjust that object in our focus, and as we bring one thing into focus we simultaneously forces almost everything else out of focus….”